 The reasons that retailers’ and brands’ efforts to motivate and reward these personal recommendations fall short are driven by two factors:

-Platforms are emerging which address both concerns, allowing advertisers to execute multichannel programs which tap into, rather than disrupt, authenticity.
+Platforms are emerging that address both concerns, allowing advertisers to execute multichannel programs that tap into, rather than disrupt, authenticity.

-The most authentic recommendations are those which are contextually relevant to a conversation and come within one-on-one communications, like DMs and text messages as in the above examples.
+The most authentic recommendations are those that are contextually relevant to a conversation and come from one-on-one communications, like DMs and text messages, as in the above examples.

-According to our research, 99 percent of respondents trust recommendations from friends or family more than they trust advertising, and 96 percent of respondents have made a purchase from their phones based on a direct recommendation they received via text.
+According to our research, 99 percent of respondents trust recommendations from friends or family more than they trust advertising, and 96 percent of respondents have purchased from their phones based on a direct recommendation they received via text.

-The key challenge for advertisers has been the historical lack of technology that enables them to contextually insert themselves within the conversation in a way that is authentic and unobtrusive.
+The key challenge for advertisers has been the historical lack of technology that enables them to contextually insert themselves within the conversation in an authentic and unobtrusive way.

 Keys to Successful Social Commerce Loyalty Programs